benbarnett/benbarnett.net/_posts/2021-08-01-module-federation.markdown

 A large company I am working with operate a microservice architecture, comprising of hundreds of apps serving a single experience to the many end users.
 Those many users who by the way, couldn’t care less about microservices.
 They might have a couple more opinions on inconsistent UX or broken functionality, though.

 In a "traditional" setup (I love how we get to use words like this literally instantly after using a new technology), we might publish shared components to an npm registry, using a [semantic versioning policy](https://semver.org/).
-This is great because the various apps can pin to a major e.g. `1.x.x` meaning they don't need to worry about breaking changes coming their way.
-Even better, they can go further and use dependabot to automated minor & patch upgrades.
-The downside here is even in the most efficent update strategy, there is _always_ a lag between publishing a new version and the hundreds of apps pulling it in.
-And for internal dependencies, sometimes these aren’t the top priority.
+This is great because the various apps can pin to a major e.g. `1.x.x` and not worry about breaking changes.
+They might also use dependabot to automate some of this.

+ The downside here is even in the most efficent update strategy, there is a lag between publishing a new version and the hundreds of apps pulling it in.
-This means there is an inevitable time period where users are seeing different versions of components from page-to-page.
 This is particularly noticable if this is something like navigation or a logo change.

 In the style of Alan Partridge, we cut to an underside camera angle and offer a tonal gear shift.

-“Can we do better?”
+> “Can we do better?”

-Microfrontends are nothing new, but iframe implementations - although forcing a strict 'frame' around each delivery - have felt tricky to stitch together.
+Microfrontends are nothing new, but iframe implementations have felt tricky to stitch together.

 # Module federation as continuous component delivery